saltyorg/docs/docs/advanced/styled-error-pages.md

 cats  ghost  hacker-terminal  l7-dark  l7-light  noise  shuffle
 ```

-Samples of the themed pages can be viewed [here](https://tarampampam.github.io/error-pages/)
+Samples of the themed pages can be viewed in the [error pages gallery](https://tarampampam.github.io/error-pages/)

 ## How do I change the theme?